THE JUNE LETTER

 Upon check-in, you will receive your cool new Pork team shirt.
 We hope you like it.

 As you check in, you will have the opportunity to purchase PBV extras, like optional evening meals, a beverage punch card, and our mid-week laundry service.
-You can also pay for extras you have reserved, like an optional hotel stay, indoor sleeping, and maybe other stuff.
 You'll need cash for these items, as we don't accept checks once the ride begins.

 Rental Tent Baggage Tags If you are using one of our rental tents, you will get two PBV baggage tags at check-in with your tent number in bold numbers on both sides of each tag.
 Attach the tags securely to your two bags immediately.
 Place your bags inside your tent on Saturday.
 We will handle your bags throughout the week.